 In this episode, I discuss a large number of HY cardiology vignettes commonly tested on the 2CK exam.
 There are no attached slides.

-In this episode, I continue our rapid review series for the USMLE Step 2CK exam with a discussion of HY NBME case scenarios relating to MIs.
+In this episode, I continue our HY rapid review series for the USMLE Step 2CK exam with a discussion of HY psych clinical vignettes and associated pharmacology.
+There’s more to come within the next few days.
 There are no attached slides.

 In this episode I continue our comprehensive cardiology review series for the USMLE Step 1 exam with a discussion of HY cardiac pathologies.
 I would strongly recommend listening to the early part of Episode 5 on this website as I discuss the pathophysiology behind some of the physical exam maneuvers and how they affect murmur intensity.
 Note that Part 1 is Episode 116 and Part 2 is Episode 154.
 There are no attached slides.

 In this episode, I review a wide range of material pertinent to toxicology as tested on the USMLE Step 1, 2CK, and 3 exams.
 I discuss toxicities of many drugs, toxidromes, drugs of abuse, reversal agents, etc. This stuff is very HY and represents material you absolutely want to know on any USMLE based exam.
 There are no attached slides.